Solutions · Automotive

 Frequently asked questions

-DTC reading and clearing is available across the supported stack: OBD-II service 03, UDS ReadDTCInformation, and J1939 SPN fault codes.
+Diagnostic trouble code (DTC) reading and clearing is available across the supported stack: OBD-II (On-Board Diagnostics) service 03, UDS (Unified Diagnostic Services) fault tables, and J1939 SPN fault codes.
 This is the same interface used by vehicle-tier products.

-obdstacks-v2 implements J2534 passthrough via JSON/Protobuf.
-Existing OEM diagnostic applications — scan tools, ECU flashers — reach the vehicle bus through the same gateway handling continuous telematics, without a dedicated J2534 dongle.
+J2534-2 is a SAE standard that lets existing OEM diagnostic applications — scan tools, ECU programmers — reach the vehicle bus through the same gateway handling continuous telematics, without a dedicated hardware dongle.

 Not ASIL-certified today.
 MOS4 is aligned to ISO 26262 process where the customer programme requires it.

-A bundled ECU simulator covers UDS/OBD-II/ISO-TP/DoIP/J1939 over virtual CAN.
-20+ real-vehicle fixture profiles and YAML declarative test scenarios run in CI without a bench ECU or per-seat tool licence.
+A bundled ECU simulator covers UDS, OBD-II, ISO-TP, DoIP, and J1939 over virtual CAN.
+20+ real-vehicle fixture profiles and declarative test scenarios run in CI without a bench ECU or per-seat tool licence.

 MOS4 runs on modem-class through AI-class silicon.
 See munic.io for hardware SKUs and datasheets.